paulmyr/DD2358-IntroHPC25/04_parallel/bonus/README.md

 ## VTK Visualizations
-Below we show videos of the changes in the ocean currents **temperature** and **velocity** over time.
+Below we show videos of the changes in the ocean **temperature** and current **velocity** over time.
 This was obtained from the serial implementation.
 Refer to the `ocean_default.py` file for more.
 For the purpose of this visualization, the number of days for which the simulation runs was increased from 100 to 1000.

 ### Temperature Visualization